DavidCEllis/ducktools-classbuilder/README.md

 ### Core ###

-The base `ducktools.classbuilder` module provides tools for creating a customized version of the `dataclass` concept.
+The main `ducktools.classbuilder` module provides tools for creating a customized version of the `dataclass` concept.

 * `MethodMaker`
   * This tool takes a function that generates source code and converts it into a descriptor that will execute the source code and attach the gemerated method to a class on demand.
+  * This is what you use if you need to write a customized `__init__` method or add some other generated method.
 * `Field`
   * This defines a basic dataclass-like field with some basic arguments
-  * This class itself is a dataclass-like of sorts
+  * This class itself is a dataclass-like of sorts (unfortunately it does not play well with `@dataclass_transform` and hence, typing)
   * Additional arguments can be added by subclassing and using annotations
     * See `ducktools.classbuilder.prefab.Attribute` for an example of this
 * Gatherers
   * These collect field information and return both the gathered fields and any modifications that will need to be made to the class when built to support them.
+  * This is what you would use if, for instance you wanted to use `Annotated[...]` to define how fields should act instead of arguments.
+The full documentation includes an example implementing this for a simple dataclass-like.
 * `builder`
   * This is the main tool used for constructing decorators and base classes to provide generated methods.
   * Other than the required changes to a class for `__slots__` that are done by `SlotMakerMeta` this is where all class mutations should be applied.
+  * Once you have a gatherer and a set of `MethodMaker`s run this to add the methods to the class
 * `SlotMakerMeta`
   * When given a gatherer, this metaclass will create `__slots__` automatically.